zopefoundation/z3c.formui/src/z3c/formui/README.txt

 First define a new form which uses the template getter methods offered from z3.template

-  >>> from z3c.template.template import getPageTemplate
-  >>> from z3c.template.template import getLayoutTemplate
+  >>> from z3c.template.template import getPageTemplate, getLayoutTemplate

 The ``provider`` TALES expression which is a part of the lookup concept was already registered by the testing setup, so we don't need to do it